sambacha/DAVe/README.md

 ## Configure

-Configuration is stored in `dave.json` file in JSON format.
+Configuration is stored in `dave.json` file in Hocon format.
 Configuration is split into several sections:

 ### MongoDB